qccc2025/qccc2025.github.io/src/pages/cfp.md

 3rd International Conference on Quantum and Classical Computation and Complexity (QCCC 2025) will be held in Kazan, Russia, on June 21-23, 2025.
 The conference is organized by the Kazan Federal University.
 It continues the series of seminars co-located with the CSR and IQSA conferences and is the third in this series.
 The conference is hybrid (in-person and online), but in-person participation is preferred.
-We plan to publish a special issue of the Lobachevskii Journal of Mathematics with the extended versions of the conference talks.

 # Principal Topics